KuramaSyu/GoToHell/README.md

 #### Fixes
 - Pushup Tooltip: Zindex >1100
 - Plank: don't show tooltip in the middle of the box
+- Reloading in Settings sets Streak to 0
 #### QoL

 - [ ] Show all multipliers in the settings